-Since we usually send jams and jellies in goody packages to our siblings for Christmas, we needed to do something.
+Since we usually send jams and jellies in goody boxes to our siblings for Christmas, we needed to do something.
 I was so desperate that I even considered buying tame raspberries.
 However, since we had a lot of frozen cranberries, I decided to experiment with the few raspberries we had collected.
-The result was a resounding success, with some folks saying that they liked the combination better than plain raspberry jam.
+The result was a resounding success.

 This year our problem was scheduling visits to the cabin when the berries were ripe.
 We were saved by a friend who invited me to pick all the raspberries I needed from his garden.
 I made two batches of raspberry jam and Jerri froze two cartons of crushed raspberries ready to make cranberry raspberry jam when cranberries came into season.

-Last Sunday we stopped at a cranberry marsh west of Stone Lake, Wisconsin and bought ten pounds of beautiful berries.
-Tuesday we made 23 jars of cranberry raspberry jam.
+Last Sunday we stopped at a cranberry marsh west of Stone Lake, Wisconsin, and bought ten pounds of beautiful berries.
+Tuesday we made twenty-three jars of cranberry raspberry jam.
 And again it was delicious.

 Here is how to do it.